mainrs/chiisai-ui/readme.md

 # Chiisai UI

 > A micro UI component library based on Tailwind CSS.
 Inspired by [Sail UI](https://sailui.github.io/ui/).
+You can view the demo page at https://chiisai.zerotask.net.

 ## Installation